Errors in Banner

 Step 4: Once the computer boots back up, try searching in Banner Admin again.

-Step 5: If you used any browser besides Firefox to complete Step 4, try it instead in Firefox.
+Step 5: If you used any browser besides Firefox to complete Step 4 and it didn't work, try to do it now in Firefox.
 You can can download Firefox browser here .

 If you have completed all of the above troubleshooting steps and they did not work, contact the Help Desk and provide them with the following information: